jigth/jigth/README.md

 I like to develop solutions that are performant and have good user experience in mind.

-My hobbies are physical exercise, movement and reading about science, art, technology and human behaviour.
+My hobbies are physical exercise, music, dance, body movement and reading about science, art, technology and human behaviour.

 # General Skills